 What if our solution could be like a dashboard light on your car: it lets you know about breakdowns before they happen, so you don’t end up stranded.

 Named for the oracles of Ancient Greece, Sibyl is a preventative maintenance service that brings control and efficiency back to owners of industrial washing facilities.
 Sibyl is a personified digital solution that predicts maintenance issues, pinpoints parts that need replacing, performs price comparisons, and allows preventative maintenance visit scheduling.

-In our final playback to members of the Austin design community, our team took on the colossal challenge of making washing machines sound exciting.
-As well as presenting to people who have been with us all semester, we also delivered our story to those who were hearing our presentation for the first time.
+Our team took on the colossal challenge of making washing machines sound exciting.
+As well as presenting to people who have been with us all semester, we delivered our story to those who were hearing it for the first time.
 Our strategy was to express the problem as a story through the lens of Owen the Owner.
 We emphasized his pain when the current system cost him valuable resources, and his triumph when our solution provides him peace of mind.